ops-ai/Toggly.FeatureManagement/README.md

 Enables teams to release software faster and safer, and with better results.
 Focus on what's most important, release at a time of your choosing.
 Toggly is a feature flags service that lets you quickly turn features on/off or rollout to a subset of users without having to redeploy your app, view metrics on feature usage, and run experiments to see how a feature affects your business metrics.

 Get started in 5 minutes with our Always Free, Forever!
-Plan
+Plan at https://toggly.io

 # ASP.NET Core Feature Flags with Toggly